laurenzschneeberger/SIS/README.md

 ## Overview

 The Student Information System (SIS) is a comprehensive web application designed to manage educational data.
 It includes features for handling student information, course management, enrollments, and more.
 The system also integrates a chatbot powered by OpenAI's GPT-3.5-turbo model to assist users with their queries.
+It is live on the web under [this](https://sis-h6ffgdawhab9g3g5.westeurope-01.azurewebsites.net/) URL.

 ## Features